 Central Registry Toolbox Code Version(s): V5.4.4

 ALOHA is used primarily for the evaluations of the consequences of atmospheric releases of chemical species.
 In addition to safety analysis applications in the Department of Energy (DOE) Complex, ALOHA is applied for emergency response situations and for training.
 ALOHA allows the user to estimate the downwind dispersion of a chemical cloud based on the toxicological/physical characteristics of the released chemical, atmospheric conditions, and specific circumstances of the release.
-Graphical outputs include a "cloud footprint" that can be plotted on maps with MARPLOT to display the location of other facilities storing hazardous materials and vulnerable locations.
+Graphical outputs include a "threat zone" that can be plotted on maps with MARPLOT to display the location of other facilities storing hazardous materials and vulnerable locations.

-Mark W Miller, Mark.W.Miller@noaa.gov at NOAA is the primary contact for ALHOA.
-The most recent release of ALHOA may be directly downloaded at http://www.epa.gov/emergencies/content/cameo/aloha.htm.For previous releases, pleasecontact NOAA ( Mark W Miller, Mark.W.Miller@noaa.gov.)
+Mark W Miller, Mark.W.Miller@noaa.gov at NOAA is the primary contact for ALOHA.
+The most recent release of ALOHA may be directly downloaded at https://www.epa.gov/cameo/aloha-software.
+For previous releases, contact the general CAMEO user email at NOAA, firstname.lastname@example.org

-In May 2004, the DOE performed an evaluation of ALOHA against DOE's safety software quality assurance criteria.
+In May 2004, the Department of Energy (DOE) performed an evaluation of ALOHA against DOE's safety software quality assurance criteria.
 A gap analysis report was generated that identifies the strengths and weaknesses based upon ASME NQA-1 criteria.
-Upon completion of this evaluation, ALOHA V5.2.3 was included in DOE's safety software Central Registry as a safety analysis toolbox code.
+Upon completion of this evaluation, ALOHA V5.2.3 was listed in DOE's safety software Central Registry as a safety analysis toolbox code.